Moving from talk to action in the European region

-Most importantly, we sought to answer if BEPS activities will ultimately improve taxation of cross-border transactions in ASPAC – or if companies will continue to weather inconsistency and uncertainty for years to come.
+Most importantly, we sought to answer whether BEPS activities will ultimately improve the taxationof cross-border transactions in Europe — or if companies will continue to weather inconsistency anduncertainty for years to come.

 © 2020 KPMG Acor Tax, a Danish limited liability partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
 All rights reserved.